AP Courses and Senior Symposium

 - AP Spanish Language and Culture

 - AP Studio Art: 2D Design

 A Boston Trinity Academy education culminates with Senior Honors Symposium.
 This course requires students to spend the year researching a justice-related problem they choose themselves and analyzing it through two lenses: moral philosophy and Christian ethics.
-Seniors spend the year researching and writing a 20-25 page research paper on their topic which they then present and defend before a panel of invited judges.
-The course prepares students for the rigors of college-level research, which numerous alumni have said they felt more than equipped to handle.
+Seniors spend the year researching and writing a 20-25 page research paper on their topic, which they then present and defend their work before an invited panel of judges from the Boston academic and professional communities.

-Senior Symposium operates as a collegiate level research seminar, built on the Boston Trinity mission to educate students from diverse backgrounds in an academically demanding Christ-centered community, and to inspire them to lead lives of faith, integrity and service.
+Senior Symposium is a collegiate level seminar.
 This is not a research course for the sake of research, but rather a key opportunity in the school to allow our greatest ideas and deepest joys to meet the world’s greatest needs.